ulkayu/automationexercise_cypress/README.md

 This opens Cypress Test Runner where you can choose and run tests visually.

 Currently, the project includes one E2E test: `E2EPurchaseFlow.cy.js`.
-Please run this.
-To run test please add a real login/passwrd to `cypress/fixtures/creds.json` file
+To run test please add a real login/password to `cypress/fixtures/creds.json` file

 ---